ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
->> > Please remember that any changes made to a DNS zone will have a propagation delay.
+>> > Remember that any changes made to a DNS zone will have a propagation delay.
 It is usually short but can last up to 24 hours.
 >>
 > **5. Activating DKIM**
 >> > [!warning]